click on the menu below to navigate this site

 Saturday, September 20, 2008: San Luis Obispo, California

-It is sure good to be back in California.
+It feels so good to be back in California.

 San Luis Obispo Flight